 You also need a signature from an advisor.
 If you have not yet consulted an advisor, you should do so immediately.

 There are two sources of advising in the department.
 First and foremost, each student must choose a faculty advisor for her project.
 Junior political science majors who are interested in undertaking senior thesis research (360/370) should consult with a faculty member—ideally several faculty members—who might serve as advisors or with the department chair if help is needed in finding the appropriate faculty member to serve as an advisor.
 Students who are planning study away from Wellesley should discuss their thesis plans with an advisor during their sophomore years.
 It is best for international study students to complete applications in the spring while they are away.

-There are also two general honors thesis advisors.
-The current advisors, Professors Hajj and Just, will hold an informational meeting for prospective honors' students.
+There are also one or two general honors thesis advisors.
+The current advisor, Professor Goddard, will hold an informational meeting for prospective honors' students.
 This will give a logistical overview (what's due, and when is it due) as well as a forum to prepare and write your proposal.
-If you cannot attend the meeting, contact the general honors thesis advisors.
+If you cannot attend the meeting, contact the general honors thesis advisor.